 Expand AllHide All

-The Managing Director of our company will meet you in the hotel and provide more information about the expedition.
+The Managing Director of our company will be there to meet you in the hotel and provide more information about the expedition.
 Your dues must be cleared before we proceed on the trip.
-Afterward, you are free to relax or explore around the city.
-We will finalize paperwork-permit for your trip and make a final check of your equipment.
-In case you need additional trekking equipment, you will have a chance to buy it.
+We will finalize paperwork-permit for your trip and make a final check of your climbing equipment.
+In case you need additional trekking equipment, you will have a chance to buy it today.
 Sightseeing tours of Kathmandu Valley are also an option.